Quack Villain

 7) The discoverer must propose new laws of nature to explain an observation.

-Two types of people use these techniques.
-A fraudster who wants to promote their product or an inventor oblivious to their creation's ineffective/destructive nature.
+The author identified the two types of people who use these techniques.
+A fraudster who wants to promote their product or an inventor oblivious to their creation’s ineffective/destructive nature.

-We often see these bogus claims on television.
+Despite an army of lawyers, you can still see these bogus claims on television every day.
 “Use X, and you will lose ten pounds overnight!”
 “Pharaoh Cleopatra used X for healthy skin.”
 “Millions of doctors certify X to be the best method.”
 “Hospital administrators do not want you to know about X.” “I worked in secret for 50 years to develop X.”

-As I kept these seven rules in the back of my mind, I saw the same pattern in Engineering.
-“Device X will improve performance by 100%” This is to be expected because the seven signs are part of human nature.
+When I first read the article, I saw the same pattern in engineering.
+“Device X will improve performance by 100%.”
+This behavior is to be expected because the seven signs are part of human nature.

 Let’s create an example.
 Coworker Jenna does not like Sally.
-Using identifier #1, Jenna does not take her concerns to the boss and instead posts to Twitter.
-Using identifier #2, Jenna complains to her coworkers that the boss likes Sally and not her.
-Using identifier #3, people noticed that items have gone missing in the group refrigerator.
-Jenna informs people she saw Sally doing suspicious activities in the break room related to the missing food.
+Using identifier #1, Jenna does not take her concerns to her boss and instead posts them on Twitter.
+Using identifier #2, Jenna complains to her coworkers that the boss prefers Sally over her.
+Using identifier #3, people noticed that items had gone missing in the group refrigerator.
+Jenna informs people that she saw Sally engaging in suspicious activities in the break room related to the missing food.

 Using identifier #4, Jenna pointed out that Sally does not always work an 8-hour day.
 Using identifier #5, Jenna also pointed out that Sally only got the job because her family worked at the company for years.
-Using identifier #6, Jenna told everybody that she needs to work late to cover for Sally.
-Using identifier #6, Jenna got the employee handbook changed to prevent Sally from wearing her favorite shoes.
+Using identifier #6, Jenna told everybody that she needed to work late to cover for Sally.
+Using identifier #7, Jenna changed the employee handbook to prevent Sally from wearing her favorite shoes.

-What do the seven signs add over the traditional lousy person?
-These signs point to insidious behavior as opposed to direct actions.
+How do the seven signs enhance the traditional lousy character?
+They point to insidious behavior as opposed to direct actions.
 Jenna is intentionally trying to deceive and manipulate the surrounding people.
 The seven signs provide a high-level crafted approach to creating an undermining character.

-The quack doctor would not say, “Take non approved medication to cure your pain.”
-That is far too honest.
+The quack doctor would not say, “Take my non-approved medication to cure your pain.”
 Instead, they would say, “Drink spring water from well X to cure your pain.”
-Can spring water be evil?
+Can natural spring water be the tool of a villain?
 In the right hands, it can.

 You’re the best -Bill